snappi/snappi.github.io/_docs/cli/snappi-service_init.md

 ### Sample output
 ```
-$ snappi init
+$ snappi-service init
 This utility will walk you through creating a snappi.json file.
 It only covers the most common items, and tries to guess reasonable defaults.

-Use `snappi require <service>` afterwards to install a service and
+Use `snappi-service install <service>` afterwards to install a service and
-save it as a requirement in the snappi.json file.
+save it as a requirement in the snappi-service.json file.

 Press ^C at any time to quit.
 name: (test-service)